AWBS may change this policy by updating this page. You should check this page from time to time to ensure that you are happy with any changes.

 - Name and address.

-- Demographic information such as childrens’ school (optional).
+- Demographic information such as childrens’ school and country of origin (both optional).

 - Personal information such as professional skills or volunteering preferences (optional).